Seth-Oduro/Economic-Contributions-and-Sustainability-of-Fisheries-and-Seafood-Processing/README.md

 ### Problem Statement
 The ocean is a vital economic resource, providing livelihoods, food security, and essential ecosystem services, yet its full economic value is often underestimated or overlooked in national and regional assessments (Colgan, 2017a; Ebarvia, 2016).
 This underrepresentation is largely due to the complexity of quantifying both market and non-market values, as well as data limitations and methodological challenges (Teh et al., 2022; Kildow & McIlgorm, 2010).
 While efforts have been made to measure the economic contributions of ocean-based industries, these assessments are often sector-specific or geographically constrained, limiting their applicability in broader economic planning.
 In British Columbia, the ocean supports key industries, including fisheries, aquaculture, marine transportation, and tourism, despite the economic significance of these industries, existing research lacks an integrated approach that quantifies their total economic contributions and evaluates trends across multiple economic indicators.
 The absence of detailed sectoral assessments hinders policymakers and industry stakeholders from making informed decisions regarding sustainable fisheries management, value-added production strategies, and labour market policies.
 Without a data-driven approach, the long-term economic viability of these industries remains uncertain.
-This research aims to fill these knowledge gaps by analyzing historical data from 2010 to 2020, applying input-output economic modeling, and assessing trends in revenue, GDP, employment, and labour income to provide actionable insights for industry resilience and sustainability.
+This research aims to fill these knowledge gaps by analyzing historical data from 2010 to 2020, applying input-output economic modelling, and assessing trends in revenue, GDP, employment, and labour income to provide actionable insights for industry resilience and sustainability.

 ### Research Questions